learn-co-curriculum/dsc-postgrad-sql-refresher/README.md

 2. [SQLBolt](https://sqlbolt.com/) proceeds from basic queries to more complicated queries and row/table manipulation.
 It should take about 3 hours.
 3. [SelectStarSQL](https://selectstarsql.com/) reviews SQL fundamentals in the context of a research project about capital punishment.
 It should take about 3 hours.
 4. [Kaggle's Intro to SQL](https://www.kaggle.com/learn/intro-to-sql) course teaches SQL fundamentals in Jupyter Notebooks using Python and Google BigQuery.
 It should take about 5 hours.

+## Summary

+Congrats for completing these SQL activities - we guarantee you that the extra practice will pay off!